-To create pathways that keep children moving, the outdoor play area can simply have stepping stones going from one learning center to the next.
+To create pathways that keep children moving, the outdoor play area can have stepping stones between learning centers.
 There are other types of activities that can also be used as connectors such as multi-level balance beams, stepping pods, or a simple chalk line to walk on.

-Programming our children into sports or simply providing 30 minutes of physical fitness exercise has not worked in improving our children’s health.
+Programming our children into sports or simply providing 30 minutes of physical fitness exercise has not improved our children’s health.
 The main difference between children today and children in the past is that children in the past moved continuously: walking from one friend’s house to another, playing in the neighborhood, etc. They were not necessarily running and jumping, just moving all day long.